awhileback/awhileback.github.io/_posts/2021-10-25-media-distribution-with-django-nginx-and-wagtail.md

 In any case, with the tools and the know-how there's no reason to pay the egregious percentage-of-your-gross fees that platforms like Patreon and Substack charge, go forth and serve your own content!

+Thanks to [Ewen @ Mediasuite](https://www.mediasuite.co.nz/blog/proxying-s3-downloads-nginx/){:target="_blank" rel="noopener"} and [Oleksiy Kovyrin @ Scribd](https://kovyrin.net/2010/07/24/nginx-fu-x-accel-redirect-remote/){:target="_blank" rel="noopener"} for their previous posts on this topic.
+Despite being over a decade apart the how-to for all three guides remains basically unchanged.
+If only front end frameworks were as stable as back end servers...